 To obtain as much credit for clicker use as possible, please register your i-clicker ASAP, and no later than Mon Jan.
-16th, on the class website (http://tritoned.ucsd.edu).
+15th, on the class website (http://tritoned.ucsd.edu).

-Assignments: Class assignments will be posted on the class website on most Wednesdays during the quarter (see the schedule for the specific dates).
+Assignments: Class assignments will be posted on the class website on most Thursdays during the quarter.
 Assignments are used as a tool to promote understanding of the discussed topics through problem solving.
 It is optional to work through the assignments and they are not handed in.
 However, it is very strongly recommended to work through the assignments either alone or in study groups.